OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

             return token;
         }
-8. Dans `MainActivity.java`, ajouter hello suivant de méthode toohello `MainActivity` hello toohandle de classe **envoyer une Notification** clic de bouton et envoyer une notification de push de hello concentrateur toohello de messages à l’aide de hello intégrés API REST.
+8. Dans `MainActivity.java`, ajoutez la méthode suivante à la classe `MainActivity` pour gérer le clic sur le bouton **Envoyer une notification** et envoyer le message de notification Push au hub à l’aide de l’API REST intégrée.

         /**
          * Send Notification button click handler.
 This method parses the
          * DefaultFullSharedAccess connection string and generates a SaS token.
 The
-         * token is added toohello Authorization header on hello POST request toothe
+         * token is added to the Authorization header on the POST request to the
-         * notification hub. hello text in hello editTextNotificationMessage control
+         * notification hub.
+The text in the editTextNotificationMessage control
-         * is added as hello JSON body for hello request tooadd a GCM message toohello hub.
+         * is added as the JSON body for the request to add a GCM message to the hub.
          *
          * @param v
          */